 3. Weather – Naples weather has average air temperatures of 77 degrees Fahrenheit.
 The hottest summer months are July, August and September.
 The best weather months are November through May where there is little rain and less humidity.
 Gulf water temperatures range from the 60’s in the winter to the mid 80’s from spring through fall.

-2. Downtown Olde Naples – Olde Naples (it can also be spelled ‘Old’ Naples) is the heartbeat of the city.
+2. Downtown Old Naples – Old Naples is the heartbeat of the city.
 Don’t let the name fool you.
 Nothing in this downtown area looks “old.”

 & Drumroll ………